dynamics

 • acceleration (ndarray | None) – See position.

 • fixed_body_name (str | None) – Name of the body frame that is considered fixed parallel to world frame.
-Optional: It will be infered from the set of contact points and collision bodies.
+Optional: It will be inferred from the set of contact points and collision bodies.

 • ground_profile (Callable[[ndarray], Tuple[float, ndarray]] | None) – Ground profile callback.

-• use_theoretical_model (bool | None) – Whether the state corresponds to the theoretical model when updating and fetching the robot’s state.
-Must be False if fixed_body_name is not speficied.
+• use_theoretical_model (bool | None) – Whether the state corresponds to the theoretical model when updating and fetching the state of the robot.
+Must be False if fixed_body_name is not specified.
 Optional: True by default if fixed_body_name is specified, False otherwise.

 Returns: